willhogan11/json/README.md

 1. Create a variable called jsonobj, which is the return value of JSON.parse called with jsontext as an argument.

-1. In jsontext's empty single quotes, write text JSON code for an object with a single name/value pair, where the name is "breed" and the value is "labrador".
+1. In jsontext's empty single quotes, write the JSON code for an object with a single name/value pair, where the name is "breed" and the value is "labrador".

 ## Advanced exercises